 "Child's play."

 "You deserve the truth, even if it is a bit embarrassing for me.
-Anneliese is a fuck buddy, someone I get together with to have occasional sex.
-I avoid sexual liaisons at my work; she is constantly on the road for her accounting firm.
+Anneliese is someone I get together with to have occasional sex.
+I avoid sexual liaisons at work; she is constantly on the road for her accounting firm.
 Both of us know that this is a relationship of convenience only.
 While I respect her immensely, I don't love her, Angel.
 Never have, never will."

 "There's nothing to be ashamed of.
-We do what we have to, in this world we have been born into."
+We do what we have to in this world we have been born into."

 “Angel, tell me what I can do to help you?”